hanabi/hanabi.github.io/Reference.md

   * Thus, Bob knows that this is an *Unnecessary Trash Push*, and blind-plays his *Finesse Position* card.
 It is the blue 3 and it successfully plays.
   * Cathy knows that this must be a *Trash Push Finesse* on blue 4.
 Cathy blind-plays her slot 4 card, but it is red 3 instead and it successfully plays.
   * Cathy now knows that since the two cards did not match each other, this must have been an *Unnecessary Trash Push*.
 * Players cannot *Unnecessary Trash Push* unless the clue touches exactly 1 card.
+(This is because the *Trash Push* is not unnecessary if it is providing multiple safe discards in order to stall out the discarding of potentially useful cards.)

 ### The Trash Pull